jjjahnke/tormenta_talk_iii/tasks/prd-news-audio-converter.md

 ### Phase 1: User Interfaces

 #### Command-Line Interface
-11. **The system must provide a command-line interface that accepts a directory path as input**
+18. **The system must provide a command-line interface that accepts a directory path as input**
-12. **The system must support optional parameters for verbose logging and configuration**
+19. **The system must support optional parameters for verbose logging and configuration**
+20. **The system must provide a command-line flag (--itunes or --playlist) to enable iTunes integration**
+21. **The system must provide a command-line flag (--overwrite) to overwrite existing audio files instead of creating numbered versions**
+22. **The system must provide help documentation showing all available options and usage examples**

 #### Desktop Application Interface
-15. **The system must provide a cross-platform desktop application with "TT3" branding for Tormenta Talk v3**
+23. **The system must provide a cross-platform desktop application with "TT3" branding for Tormenta Talk v3**
-16. **The system must accept folder drag-and-drop onto the application icon to initiate processing**
+24. **The system must accept folder drag-and-drop onto the application icon to initiate processing**
-17. **The system must provide visual feedback during drag-and-drop operations (hover states, drop zones)**
+25. **The system must provide visual feedback during drag-and-drop operations (hover states, drop zones)**
-18. **The system must display file-by-file progress during TTS conversion phase with current file being processed**
+26. **The system must display file-by-file progress during TTS conversion phase with current file being processed**
-19. **The system must display file-by-file progress during iTunes upload phase with current file being uploaded**
+27. **The system must display file-by-file progress during file placement and optional iTunes upload phases**
+28. **The system must provide a UI toggle/checkbox to enable iTunes integration before processing**
-20. **The system must show overall completion status via desktop notification**
+29. **The system must show overall completion status via desktop notification**
-21. **The system must present any conversion or upload failures in a dismissible dialog at completion**
+30. **The system must present any conversion or upload failures in a dismissible dialog at completion**
-22. **The system must handle multiple file types being dragged simultaneously**
+31. **The system must handle multiple file types being dragged simultaneously**
-23. **The system must package as a single executable with automated GitHub Release zip distribution**
+32. **The system must package as a single executable with automated GitHub Release zip distribution**

 ### Phase 2: Web Application Foundation (Design Requirements)

 #### Modular Architecture Requirements
-22. **The system must be designed as a modular monolith with clear internal module boundaries**
+33. **The system must be designed as a modular monolith with clear internal module boundaries**
-23. **The core text-to-speech engine must be accessible via internal APIs for future web integration**
+34. **The core text-to-speech engine must be accessible via internal APIs for future web integration**
-24. **The iTunes integration service must be designed as a separate module that can be called remotely**
+35. **The iTunes integration service must be designed as a separate optional module that can be called remotely**
-25. **The system must maintain a clear separation between content acquisition, processing, and output management**
+36. **The system must maintain a clear separation between content acquisition, processing, and output management**
-26. **The system must support article metadata storage (URL, title, source, collection date) as file-based metadata**
+37. **The system must support article metadata storage (URL, title, source, collection date) as file-based metadata**
-27. **Web-based article processing must download content, extract article text, and save as local files for processing by existing workflows**
+38. **Web-based article processing must download content, extract article text, and save as local files for processing by existing workflows**

+#### Web Application Audio Processing (Future)
+39. **For web application deployment, the system must support combining individual audio files into a single large audio file**
+40. **The system must maintain article boundaries and metadata within combined audio files for navigation**
+41. **Web applications must support both file download and optional iTunes integration based on user preferences**

 #### Future Web Interface Requirements (Out of Current Scope)
 - URL collection and management system